leog314/Chord-Progressions-using-RL/README.md

     pip install torch numpy matplotlib pychord

-Also you need to run inside the directory for now:
+Also you need to run

     git clone https://github.com/keunwoochoi/lstm_real_book

+inside the directory for now (to use the dataset).